lucadedo/rock-papper-scissor/README.md

 My first JavaScript project!

-It was hard at first and I also tried to give up many times,but I insisted and got to the end fo it!!
+It was hard at first and I also tried to give up many times, but I insisted and got to the end of it!!!

-It was so satisfying to achive this goal!!!
+It was so satisfying and fun to achieve this goal!!!

 All worthed!!

+--The Odin Project--